Kodular/Documentation/docs/support/adm/payouts-requirements.md

 ## Invalid/incomplete account

-Make sure you have provided a valid payment method in [My Kodular > Payments > Payouts](https://my.kodular.io/payments/payouts).
+Make sure you have provided a valid payment methodw in [My Kodular > Payments > Payouts](https://my.kodular.io/payments/payouts).
 We cannot transfer money if we cannot reach your payment address.